 Most discreet: Glamourmom.

 Don’t want to show the pooch or much boobage?
 Then Glamourmom is the one for you.
-Additional fabric covers you for the least uhhh… exposure.
+Additional fabric covers you for the least exposure leaving a tiny opening for baby.
 Other styles have extra length or closures that don’t scream “nursing bra!” which is also nice.
 Comes in basic black and some patterns.
 I like the stripes.
-Retails for about $34.
+The basic nursing tank retails for about $36 whereas the long is almost double that.

-Of the models I tried, I liked the Yummie Tummie for smoothing the floppy post-partum belly.
-Unfortunately, the YT is guilty of causing a uniboob so you have to prioritize boobs or belly (I can’t believe I’m writing this but, for me, it depends on where I’m going).
-Available in basic neutral colors.
+Of the models I tried, I liked the Yummie nursing tank for smoothing and “slimming” the floppy post-partum belly pudge.
+Unfortunately, it is guilty of causing a uniboob so you have to prioritize boobs or belly (I can’t believe I’m writing this but, for me, it depends on where I’m going).
+Available in black and white.
 Retails for about $80.

-And the winner is… balancing price and features, I would buy the Bravado for best support and longest shelf-life if I were only going to buy one.
+And the winner is… balancing price and features, I would buy the Bravado Essential nursing bra tank for best support and longest shelf-life if I were only going to buy one.

 Now that I got all that off my chest, I really want to know: What do you think about nursing tanks and tees?